'I will be quizzed about whatever selection I make for Lincoln after the game and I will explain my decision then.'

-"Jed was signed until the end of the month,” Ferguson said.
+"Jed was signed until the end of the month,” Ferguson said yesterday.
 “That’s all I can say about it at the moment.
 Nick is back and trained very well this morning.

 "I am sure I will be quizzed about whatever selection I make for Lincoln after the game and I will explain my decision then.”